 - We also have indexing options.
 This is an important topic when it comes to search.
 Indexing helps you get faster search results.

-- When Outlook’s search doesn’t find what you’re looking for or it just gives you incomplete results, indexing is not working properly.
+- When Outlook’s search doesn’t find what you’re looking for or just gives you incomplete results, indexing is not working properly.

 - If you’re still having trouble with accurate search results or indexing doesn’t finish, you may have to rebuild the search catalog.
-This will restart indexing of your data files.
+This will restart the indexing of your data files.

 Outlook Search Syntax and Operators

 - Finally, let’s talk about search syntax.
-Now that we understand the technicalities of outlook search.
-Let’s cover some basics about search syntax.
+Now that we understand the technicalities of Outlook search, Let’s cover some basics about search syntax.

 - Outlook search uses prefix matching.
 If you type plus in the search box, it will find messages that contain plus pluses and plushie, but not excel plus or surplus.
-Also, it’s not case sensitive, so it will find plus in proper case and plus in other cases.
+Also, it’s not case sensitive, so it will find plus in the proper case and plus in other cases.

-- Well, we already saw that if you want to look for an exact phrase like set 1, you need to put it in quotation marks.
+- Well, we already saw that if you want to look for an exact phrase, like set 1, you need to put it in quotation marks.
 If you don’t, it will return all variations.

-- You can also use logical operators like, and, or and not in your search but you need to use uppercase letters.
+- You can also use logical operators like and, or and not in your search but you need to use uppercase letters.
 For example, if you search for Leelah and Garani, it will return items containing both Lillah and Karijini, but not necessarily.
 In that order, Lillah or Garani will find items containing Lailah, Leyla’s Garani or any other combination of uppercase and lowercase letters.
 Lillah not Kirani will find all items with Lillah that don’t include the word Garani.

 - You can even use comparison operators like greater than or smaller than size.
 For instance, if you type message size, then put a colon and then the greater than sign 5 MB in the search box.
 It will return items that are larger than five megabytes.

-Also Read: Overview Of Office 365 Archive Mailbox
+Also read: Overview of Office 365 Archive Mailbox

 Now it’s your turn: